 Professor Pat Gibbons, Jefferson Smurfit Professor of Strategic Management shares his Teaching Strategies for Success.
 Pat predominately teaches strategic management to graduate business students.
 He follows a participant-centered approach, where students are co-creators of knowledge.
 Pat talks about the detailed information he provides to students in order to set clear expectations and he talks about his own process for improving his teaching strategies.

-This 10 page guide introduces one to the concept of a teaching philosophy and how to set about creating a reflection of ones's own conceptions about teaching and learning.
-It provides an introduction to some models of reflective practice and a offers a series of exercises to help frame your own philosophy.
+This 10 page guide introduces one to the concept of a teaching philosophy and how to set about creating a reflection of one's own conceptions about teaching and learning.
+It provides an introduction to some models of reflective practice and offers a series of exercises to help frame your own philosophy.

 This module discusses the concepts and specific skills related to electronic marketing (eMarketing), Social Networking & Web2.0.
 This practical oriental module requires students to design and implement an online marketing strategy for a small or medium sized organisation as part of an international online marketing challenge organized by Google